FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 - Invader Utility Skill - Manipulate the Invader within you to use their Utility Skill to your benefit
 - Activate Equipment - Activate your attached Equipment for its effect(s)
 - Vore Action - Alternative to other Offensive Actions, used to consume 1 or more creatures for voracious benefits
+- Tactical Retreat Manoeuvre - Pick your feet up and start making a break-neck dash away from all trouble coming your way, increasing your Dodge Bonus by the amount given from Sprinting, in exchange for ending your Turn early, forgoing Offensive Actions, and trying to escape combat.

 When preparing your defence, Players can choose one of the following Defensive Actions:
 - Balanced Stance - A balanced approach to combat, the Player gains no benefit or downside to fighting as such.